(j) Provisions (other than for employee benefits)

 Decommissioning liability

-Decommissioning costs are provided at the present value of expected costs to settle the obligation using estimated cash flows and are recognised as part of the cost of the particular asset.
-The unwinding of the discount is expensed as incurred and recognised in the statement of profit and loss as a finance cost.
+the statement of profit and loss as a finance cost.
 The estimated future costs of decommissioning are reviewed annually and adjusted as appropriate.
 Changes in the estimated future costs or in the discount rate applied are added to or deducted from the cost of the asset.

 (k) Contingent liabilities

 A contingent liability is a possible obligation that arises from a past event, with the resolution of the contingency dependent on uncertain future events, or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
-The Company does not recognise a contingent liability but discloses its existence in the financial statements.
+The Company does not recognize a contingent liability but discloses its existence in the financial statements.

 (l) Revenue from operations